home games research news our team resources contact

 stephane dandeneau

-Stéphane's graduate work started as the continuation of Dr. Baldwin's past projects which then recently developed into the EyeSpy: The Matrix project.
-Since at McGill University, Stephane has been focusing on developing ways to modify people's attentional bias for rejection.
-His propensity for gadgets and technological advances has been a great source of creativity.
-He is grateful for the support he has received from the Social Sciences and Humanities Research Council of Canada (SSHRC) and from la Fondation Baxter et Alma Ricard whose unparralled support is greatly appreciated.
-Stéphane enjoys traveling, photography, mountain biking, more traveling, playing gigs with his funk band, and relaxing at the cabin.
+Stéphane's graduate work at McGill University started as the continuation of Dr. Baldwin's past projects which then developed into the EyeSpy: The Matrix project.
+Stephane also focused on developing ways to modify people's attentional bias for rejection.
+His propensity for gadgets and technological advances were a great source of creativity.

 Maya Sakellaropoulo